realodix/dessert-dev/README.md

 ### Features
 - **Chain your check(s)**
-- **Forward-compatible**

-  Write your tests with the assertions supported by the latest PHPUnit version and run them on PHPUnit 8.5 - 9.x.
+- **Forward-compatible**: Write your tests with the assertions supported by the latest PHPUnit version and run them on PHPUnit 8.5 - 9.x.
-- **Less error-prone**

-  No more confusion about the order of the "expected" and "actual" values.
+- **Less error-prone**: No more confusion about the order of the "expected" and "actual" values.

 ## Installation